 The House, Grounds and Buildings

-This family atmosphere encourages all the ages mix together, older girls acting as big sisters to the new arrivals.
-Reading them stories, leading them out on rides and supervising the catching of ponies in the morning.
+This family atmosphere encourages all the ages to mix together, with older girls acting as big sisters to the new arrivals – reading them stories, leading them out on rides and supervising the catching of ponies in the morning.
 Every Monday Mrs Johnston, head of Pastoral Care, creates a seating plan for the whole school where she mixes together the year groups.
 After Grace, the older girls serve the younger ones and conversation is very much encouraged by the member of staff supervising the table.